 Ever since I started teaching, assessment at Key Stage 3 has proven to be a thorny issue.
 National Curriculum levels were introduced way back in 1995.
 And, they were contentious, to say the least.
 Their abolition in 2014 should have been celebrated.
 Yet, according to the brilliant annual HA survey, we are now left in an even darker assessment hole.

 In this short blog, I will look at the historic problems of assessment at Key Stage 3.
 How on earth have we got here?
 In my next post, I will suggest some ways forward.
-Let’s face it, when it comes to curriculum planning, it would be myopic to create a curriculum without considering assessment.

 Assessment at Key Stage 3 before 2010

 As a young history teacher in the mid-1990s, I witnessed passionate arguments from experienced history teachers who refused to follow whole school policy.
-They simply were not going to put a National Curriculum Level on individual pieces of work.
+They simply were not going to put a National Curriculum Level (remember them?) on individual pieces of work.

-I listened to their compelling explanations, why levelling individual pieces was wrong.
+I listened to their compelling explanations, why ‘levelling’ individual pieces was wrong.
 The level was a best-fit end of Key Stage 3 assessment tool, wasn’t it?
 They were never designed to be anything else.
 It was ok for a student to be at different stages of development in different aspects of historical thinking.